How to Get a Non-Technical, Non-Coding Job In Tech At Google, Amazon, Meta and Apple [Application Tips]

 Practical Tips: How To Get Into Meta

-While many candidates make the mistake of improvising this phase of the application process, those who take the initiative to prepare ahead of time and understand what characteristics Facebook looks for will shine the brightest.
+While many candidates make the mistake of improvising this phase of the application process, those who take the initiative to prepare ahead of time and understand what characteristics Meta looks for will shine the brightest.

 The best way to approach behavioural interview prep is to split all possible questions into one of four categories:

-- Personal.
-Facebook wants to build a general picture of your personal character and will use questions like “tell us about a time where you overcame failure” or “tell us about your greatest achievement”.
+1. Personal.
+Meta wants to build a general picture of your personal character and will use questions like “tell us about a time where you overcame failure” or “tell us about your greatest achievement”.
 While these questions might fill you with dread, remember that the interviewer cares more about how you approached a certain scenario and less about the scenario itself.
 Whatever you do, don’t try to invent a fictitious event to impress the interviewer — they will see straight through you.
 Once upon a time, these people were sitting where you’re sitting so they’re not to be fooled.

-- Role-specific.
-With Facebook (or should we say Meta?) being such an enormous organisation that covers everything from social media to virtual reality, it’s important to demonstrate skills that are tailored to the specific business function you’re applying to.
-For example, if you’re applying to join Facebook’s Rotational Product Manager (RPM) programme and you’re asked to describe your favourite features of an app that you use every day, remember to answer the question through the lens of a Product Manager.
+4. Role-specific.
+With Meta (or should we say Meta?) being such an enormous organisation that covers everything from social media to virtual reality, it’s important to demonstrate skills that are tailored to the specific business function you’re applying to.
+For example, if you’re applying to join Meta's Rotational Product Manager (RPM) programme and you’re asked to describe your favourite features of an app that you use every day, remember to answer the question through the lens of a Product Manager.
 Think about how the app makes you feel as a user and explain why or how certain features encourage different behaviours.

 Alumni Profiles